 - soft tissue mass

-Recurrent bone tumors will also appear as lytic areas and hence comparison with previous x-rays is a must to see if complete excision was carried out or not.
+Recurrent bone tumours will also appear as lytic areas and hence comparison with previous x-rays is essential to determine if complete excision was carried out or not.

 Cortical reactions, such as thickening or expansile changes, are seen in recurrent tumours.